tc39/how-we-work/explainer.md

 ## Description

-*Developer-friendly documentation for how to use the feature*
+*Developer-friendly documentation for how to use the feature.*

 `frobnicate(object)` returns the frobnication of object.